I haven't written in a while. I don't even know if anyone read this, but that's ok.

 We had a great morning meeting with Dr. Burns yesterday.
 After that, we went to our respective trucks.
 Dr. Burns was forced to take 4 students and Dr. Jury had room for 2.
 Amy and I went with Dr. Jury and signed up for Dr. Burns the following day.

 After our really long appointment at that barn, we stopped to check on a horse with insulin resistance.
-He was very sweet and we were only th
+He was very sweet and we were only there a brief time.

 Wednesday, April 7, 2010